 But time is running out.
-The Athabasca Glacier has lost 60% of its volume in the last 170 years, and experts believe it will be completely gone within 70 years.
-So make sure you see it while you still can.
+The Athabasca Glacier is fed by the Athabasca River and has lost 60% of its volume in the last 170 years, and experts believe it will be completely gone between between 2040 and 2100.

-With a drop of 61 feet, the Sunwapta Falls consists of an upper and lower fall with a hike that will get you close enough to feel the mist.
+With a drop of 61 feet, The Sunwapta Falls consists of an upper and lower fall with a hike that will get you close enough to feel the mist.

 3. Lake Louise

-Lefroy Glacier melts into an impossibly scenic and mirror-smooth lake.
-One of the most romantic lakes to visit in the area, especially during snow season when the white-peaked mountains create a stunning and tranquil landscape.
+Lake Louise is one of the most romantic lakes in the Canadian Rockies area to visit, especially during snow season when the white-peaked mountains create a stunning and tranquil landscape.